psbiomech/lasem-data-processing/README.md

 (SUBJECT PREFIX)(SUBJECT CODE)(SEPARATOR)(TRIAL PREFIX)(TRIAL CODE).c3d
 ```

-Prefixes, codes and separator are treated as strings, so may be text or numeric.
-Codes may also contain leading zeros.
+Prefixes, codes and separator are treated as character strings, so may be of any form.
+Thus codes may also contain leading zeros.

 For example:
 ```text
 FAILT01_SLDJ03.c3d
 ```
 Where:
-* SUBJECT PREFIX: FAILT
+* Subject prefix: FAILT
-* SUBJECT CODE: 01
+* Subject code: 01
-* SEPARATOR: \_ (underscore)
+* Separator: \_ (underscore)
-* TRIAL PREFIX: SLDJ
+* Trial prefix: SLDJ
-* TRIAL CODE: 03
+* Trial code: 03

 ## Outputs

+The output is a Matlab struct called *bb* containing all relevant data as described below.

 Body Builder data from C3D file:
 1. Angles